biblicalph/pizza-delivery-api/README.md

 6. When an order is placed, you should email the user a receipt.
 You should integrate with the sandbox of Mailgun.com for this.
 Note: Every Mailgun account comes with a sandbox email account domain (whatever@sandbox123.mailgun.org) that you can send from by default.
 So, there's no need to setup any DNS for your domain for this task [Mailgun Docs](https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account)

 This is an open-ended assignment.
 You may take any direction you'd like to go with it, as long as your project includes the requirements.
 It can include anything else you wish as well.

+## Project Update
+1. Implemented file-system based database layer -issue #8.
+See PR #21 for implementation notes or to check out the source code